-What’s clear is that, on the whole, property markets around the globe have remained fairly resilient during the pandemic.
+What’s clear is that, on the whole, property markets around the globe have remained relatively resilient during the pandemic.

-We’ll get to why soon, but first let’s look at the state of play in Australia and around the world.
+We’ll get to why soon, but first, let’s look at the state of play in Australia and worldwide.

 What has happened to property prices in Australia?

-The latest CoreLogic data shows Australian home values have now reached a fresh record high, and surpassed pre-COVID levels by 1%, with the company’s national home value index 0.7% higher than the last peak in October 2017.
+The latest CoreLogic data shows Australian home values have reached a fresh record high and surpassed pre-COVID levels by 1%, with the company’s national home value index 0.7% higher than the last peak in October 2017.

 Dwelling values continue to rise month-on-month, with January recording a 0.9% increase.

 Knight Frank’s Head of Residential Research Australia, Michelle Ciesielski, says there is strong momentum building across most Australian property markets, with much of the new stock built in past years being absorbed and a very shallow pipeline of new construction.

 “As economic stimulus further eases at the end of the first quarter of 2021, this may create some small pockets of distressed selling, but thus far, as a result of the historic low interest rate environment, finance lending commitments have grown significantly with a large portion of first home buyers and investors returning to the market.”

 Knight Frank Research forecasts residential prices to grow the most in Darwin (9%), Perth (8%), Brisbane (6%) and Canberra (6%) in 2021 off the back of resilient commodity prices and increased government activities.

 Lifestyle markets are also predicted to perform well, such as Hobart (5%) and Adelaide (5%), with Australia’s two largest cities of, Sydney and Melbourne expected to record 4% and 2% growth respectively by the end of 2021.